sjpt/metaballsWebgl/README.md

 The optimizations mean that the flow is highly non-uniform, and likely to behave very poorly on older gpus, and gpus in many tablets and phones.

+### lego/minecraft
+The very helpful https://0fps.net/2012/07/12/smooth-voxel-terrain-part-2/ by Mikolaly Senko comments how surface net mesh points can be coerced to the centres of their voxel rather than finding a good surface point.
+This makes the smooth surface into a lego surface with only axial faces.
+The 'lego' option enables this.

+We have applied a similar idea to marching cubes.
+Each edge crossing is forced to the centrpoint of the voxel edge.
+This is not as neat as the lego.
+Rather than axial faces all faces have normals (A,B,C) where A,B,C are -1, 0 or +1.

 ### three.js note
 three.js is an excellent framework, but we have had some issues with this project, which is somewhat outside the normal use of three.js.